Bob Walker (Pennsylvania politician): Congress

+Later career

 In 2001 he was appointed by President George W. Bush to chair the Commission on the Future of the United States Aerospace Industry.
 He also served on the President's Commission on Implementation of the United States Space Exploration Policy (2004) and the President's Commission on the United States Postal Service (2005).

 His name had been circulated as a possible NASA administrator following the 2004 resignation of Sean O'Keefe.
 He is now on the board of directors of Space Adventures, and has served as chairman of the board of the Space Foundation.
 He is chairman of the Hydrogen and Fuel Cell Technical Advisory Committee of the U.S. Department of Energy.
 In October 2016 he was appointed space policy adviser of Donald Trump's presidential campaign.

-Walker is executive chairman of the Washington lobbying firm, Wexler & Walker Public Policy Associates.
+Walker was executive chairman of the Washington lobbying firm, Wexler & Walker Public Policy Associates, before it closed its doors at the end of 2018.
+Walker is CEO of MoonWalker Associates.
 Walker is a member of the ReFormers Caucus of Issue One.